Randy MacDonald: Team owner

-In 2008, MacDonald switched from the driver's seat to the owner's box, running only 2 races himself.
-He fielded 26 races with DJ Kennington, getting a best finish of 22nd.
-Other drivers behind the wheel of the No. 81 in 2008 were Brad Baker, Bryan Clauson, Kevin Hamlin, Bobby Hillin, Jr., Shane Huffman, and PJ Jones.
-In 2009, 12 different drivers drove the MacDonald Motorsports No. 81.
-The best result for the team was a 13th-place result by Mike Bliss at Fontana.
+In 2008, MacDonald switched from the driver's seat to the owner's box, running only two races himself.
+He fielded 26 races with D. J. Kennington, getting a best finish of 22nd.
+Other drivers behind the wheel of the No. 81 in 2008 were Brad Baker, Bryan Clauson, Kevin Hamlin, Bobby Hillin Jr., Shane Huffman, and P. J. Jones.
+In 2009, twelve different drivers drove the MacDonald Motorsports No. 81.
+The best result for the team was a thirteenth place result by Mike Bliss at Fontana.
 Michael McDowell became the main driver in 2010, starting 33 of 34 races for MacDonald and the team.
 Sponsors on the No. 81 included, Mobile-Shop, K-LOVE Radio, and Red Line Oil.
 MacDonald Motorsports No. 81 ended the year 31st in the owner's standings and McDowell was 21st in the driver's points.
 Blake Koch drove for the team in 2011; in 2012, American Majority joined as sponsor, with Jason Bowles driving the No. 81.